HyPT-2

 A/Prof Jason Scott, University of New South Wales

 Jason is Deputy Director of the Particles and Catalysis (PartCat) Research Group in the School of Chemical Engineering at The University of New South Wales.
-His research is centered on designing catalyst materials and systems which can effectively harness various energy inputs (thermal, light, electrical, plasma) for application in carbon dioxide utilisation and renewable hydrogen generation (including from biomass feedstock).
+His research is centred on designing catalyst materials and systems which can effectively harness various energy inputs (thermal, light, electrical, plasma) for application in carbon dioxide utilisation and renewable hydrogen generation (including from biomass feedstock).
 To date he has co-authored over 160 journal publications and has a H-index of 44.

 A/Prof Simon Smart, The University of Queensland